 - Ensure that your credit score is the best it can be.

-A good credit score of 670+ will help you qualify for refinancing your student loan and make it easier to get as low an interest rate as possible.
+A credit score of 670+ will qualify you for refinancing, and will make it easier to get a low interest rate.
 For instance, while SoFi offers low interest rates on student loans, they require that you have excellent credit.

 - Get proof of income.

 Most student loan providers want to see that you have some sort of income.
 SoFi requires that you have a job or a verifiable job offer, and LendKey wants to see proof that you are paid at least $24,000 a year.

 Be ready to tell the loan officer exactly how much you spend each month to live, including rent, food, utilities, credit cards, and student loans.

 Some lenders will require a copy of your diploma.

 Knowing exactly what you want before you begin negotiating a refinance is the best way to ensure that you end up with the best loan possible.
 Discover what you want by asking yourself the following questions.

 When looking at a student loan lender, consider more than interest rate and length of the loan.
 Choose a lender that offers a grace period for repayment that starts after graduation.
 Also look for a lender that offers a relief plan should you find yourself in financial trouble and unable to make your payments.
 Some lenders have payment pause, while others allow you to make interest-only payments for an extended period.